JuliaComputing/EasyConfig.jl/README.md

 ## Note

-- If you try to access something that doesn't exist, an empty `Config()` will sit there.
+- Accessing a property that doesn't exist will create an empty `Config()`.
-- This is a consequence of creating intermediate levels on the fly.
 - Clean up stranded empty `Config`s with `delete_empty!(::Config)`.

 ```julia